shelters near ours

 Leave a Legacy...
 Consider a Naming Opportunity

 June 22, 2016 marked our official groundbreaking for the new Cat Shelter Office Building attached to our Dog Shelter at 2510 South Elm Street, Greenville, Illinois.
 Construction and equipment procurement have been underway since.
-Our goal is to move into our new home before June 1, 2018.
+We moved into our new home May 12, 2018 and are still getting settled.
 Please help in our RACE TO THE FINISH!

 Bond County Humane Society is honored to recognize individuals who make significant contributions to our Cat Shelter & Office Building project.
 Donors may honor beloved pets and pet lovers or show their own support for BCHS's work at our new Cat Shelter, Business Office and Adoption Center.